Authorization Application Review and Approval Policies

 • Review/Approval: HP, RSO, RSCR, RSC.

-• Change: Authorization amendment issued only following approval by RSC.
+• Change: Amendment issued only following approval by RSC.

-• Types: Increase in possession limit or type of isotope which is a higher hazard class or inspection class; major change in plan for investigation and authorization- specific radiation safety procedures; major change in radioactive material use rate and waste disposal; major change of special conditions (e.g., modification of restricted area); new AU; renewal with major changes.
+• Types: Increase in possession limit or type of radionuclide which is a higher hazard class or inspection class; major change in plan for investigation and permit-specific radiation safety procedures; major change in radioactive material use rate and waste disposal; major change of special conditions (e.g., modification of restricted area); new medical AU or AU requesting additional 10 CFR 35 medical uses; renewal with major changes; addition of Authorized Medical Physicist.